-- Ensure you have a bucket that is reachable from your clusters managed by Astra Control Center.
+- A bucket that is reachable from your clusters managed by Astra Control Center.

-- Ensure you have credentials for the bucket.
+- · Credentials for the bucket.

-- Ensure the bucket is one of the following types:
+- · A bucket of the following types:

 - NetApp ONTAP S3

 - NetApp StorageGRID S3

 - Microsoft Azure

 - Generic S3

 Amazon Web Services (AWS) and Google Cloud Platform (GCP) use the Generic S3 bucket type.